xebialabs-community/xlr-addon-for-jira/README.md

 * A field to indicate the XL Release Server url
 * A field to indicate the username to use for authentication in XL Release Server
 * A field to indicate the password to use for authentication in XL Release Server
-* A field to indicate the release description to use
+* A field to indicate the release title to use

 Any other custom field on an issue is used as input to XL Release template variables.
 The association is made based on the field name.
 The issue number is mapped to an XL Release template variable called _issue_ if present.